 The graphical plan feature in Interactive SQL displays the execution plan for a query in the Plan Viewer window.
-The execution plan consists of a tree of relational algebra operators which, starting at the leaves of the tree, consume the base inputs of the query (usually rows from a table) and process the rows from bottom to top, so that the root of the tree yields the final result.
+The execution plan consists of a tree of relational algebra operators that, starting at the leaves of the tree, consume the base inputs of the query (usually rows from a table) and process the rows from bottom to top, so that the root of the tree yields the final result.
 Nodes in this tree correspond to specific algebraic operators, though not all query evaluation performed by the server is represented by nodes.
 For example, the effects of subquery and function caching are not directly displayed in a graphical plan.

 Nodes displayed in the graphical plan are different shapes that indicate the type of operation performed: